UPstartDeveloper/test-django-deployment/deployment.md

 2. Check out the guides on [Django Deployment](https://make-school-courses.github.io/BEW-1.2-Authentication-and-Associations/#/Lessons/11-Deployment?id=60m--guided-tour-deploy-tutorial-on-heroku) and [Provisioning a Remote Database on Heroku](https://make-school-courses.github.io/BEW-1.2-Authentication-and-Associations/#/./Lessons/HowTo-DeployWithPostgres) from the BEW 1.2 class at Make School.
 3. Read the [Heroku documentation](https://devcenter.heroku.com/articles/deploying-python) on deploying Django apps to the platform.

-If you have comments, questions, or any other feedback for this gist please reach out to the author to suggest changes!
+If you have comments, questions, or any other feedback for this guide please reach out to the author to suggest changes!